jcd2020/sneaker-headz-263/README.md

 In order to train an LSTM run `machine_learning/modules.py`.
 In order to train a GAN run `machine_learning/lstm_gan.py`.
 Configure the device to meet your needs (i.e. if you don't have a gpu, set it to "cpu").

-Visualizations of the trajectories are in `pngs`.
+Visualizations of the trajectories are in `pngs` and were produced using `plot.py`.

 Histograms of the trajectory statistics were produced using `machine_learning/evaluating_results.py` and are saved in `machine_learning/images/Histograms`.